ShivangBokolia/Android-Security-Evaluator/README.md

 	b.
 Open the file and install the application.

 2. Run Code through Android Studio virtual phone device:

-	a.
-Install Android Studio from https://developer.android.com/studio.
+	*	Install Android Studio from https://developer.android.com/studio.
 Follow the instructions as per the operating system.
-	b.
-Open Android Studio.
+	*	Open Android Studio.
-	c.
-Unzip the project in your preferred location.
+	*	Unzip the project in your preferred location.
-	d.
-Load the project in Android Studio.
+	*	Load the project in Android Studio.
-	e.
-Once the project is loaded run the project.
+	*	Once the project is loaded run the project.
-	f.
-Android Studio will ask for a virtual device to be used.
+	*	Android Studio will ask for a virtual device to be used.
 Choose a virtual device with OS version above 25.
-	g.
-As soon as the device is selected, the application will run automatically.
+	*	As soon as the device is selected, the application will run automatically.